Safester-net/Safester.Client/README.md

 Safester.Client text and file encryptions are made with the [OpenPGP](https://www.openpgp.org/)  cryptography protocol.

-The underlying base OpenPGP crypto library used is [Bouncy Castle](http://www.bouncycastle.org/csharp/).
+The cryptographic calls a are all encapsulated in a dedicated C# wrapper library: [Safester.CryptoLibrary](https://github.com/kawansoft/Safester.CryptoLibrary)

-The cryptographic calls a are all encapsulated in a dedicated C# wrapper library: [Safester.Cryptolibrary](https://github.com/kawansoft/Safester.CryptoLibrary)
+The underlying OpenPGP crypto library used is [Bouncy Castle](http://www.bouncycastle.org/csharp/).

 ## License